fossid-ab/workbench-api-samples/README.md

 ### Quickly Scan a File
 This script scans a single file using the Quick Scan API - helpful for quickly knowing if AI-generated code should be investigated further.

+### Import Dependency Analysis
+This script imports dependency analysis results to an existing scan - useful for adding dependency analysis results from running ORT or FossID-DA in a pipeline to your scans.

 ## Contributing
 Contributions are welcome!
 We'll review any Pull Requests made.